munificent/game-programming-patterns/book/update-method.markdown

 they rest on the bones of the long-dead sorcerer-king.
 She tentatively approaches the entrance of his magnificent crypt and is attacked by...
 *nothing*.
 No cursed statues shooting lightning at her.
 No undead warriors patrolling the entrance.
-She just walks right in grabs the loot.
+She just walks right in and grabs the loot.
 Game over.
 You win.

 Well, that won't do.